Webhikers-Docs/welcome/README.md

 ### 3. Fetching Data from our clients `WordPress` sites.

 This is just a short documentation with a little `api helper script`.
 Here you can find the REST API endpoints for `pages`, `posts` and `custom_post_types`.
 Since the WordPress REST API, doesn't send the response UTF-8 decoded, we need to decode the response manually.
 This is what our `api helper script` is doing.
-If you have a better alternative, to don't have to stick with this script.
+If you have a better alternative, you don't have to stick with this script.

 You can find the documentation [here](https://github.com/Webhikers-Docs/wp-api-doc)